What is DBT? Why this course?

 This course will review DBT skills for distress tolerance, interpersonal effectiveness, emotion regulation, and core mindfulness through lecture and experiential music related activities.
 Discover how music therapy and other allied disciplines can be used to teach, anchor, and reinforce DBT skills.
 Sharing of therapeutic (music therapy) interventions.

-- Integrate music therapy with DBT skills in your professional setting.
+4.Participants will be able to name 1 way they can integrate music therapy with DBT skills in their professional setting.

 Review the skills in Marsha Linehan’s book: Skills Training Manual for Treating Borderline Personality Disorder. or the new book DBT Skills Training Manual.
 DBT is used with a multitude of populations, not just borderlines.
 Either of these texts are a must read because it offers an underlying basis for therapists to be familiar with the DBT Skills.